-May have a slight haze when using for casting.
+May have a slight haze when used for casting.
 Product has an above-average price.

-Has a low price per gallon compared to some others, as it is a 2 gal. kit.
+Has a low price per gallon compared to some others, as it is a 2-gallon kit.
 Sets extremely hard, meaning it resists scratches and delivers a really tough protective layer.
 Easy to mix with a 1:1 ratio.
 Self-leveling compound.

-Seems to leave a lot of bubbles on some products, which harms the transparency.
+Seems to leave a lot of bubbles on some products, which harms transparency.